paulallies/expressjsintro/README.md

     }

 <p>
     This file has a lot of important stuff that needs to be explained.
 In the repository file we store all the methods that will be used by the routes.
-We don't want to store database specific code.
-So to display a list of movies we would call the "getAll" function from the route and to create a movie we would call the "crate" function.
+We don't want to store database specific code in the route.
+So to display a list of movies we would call the "getAll" function and to create a movie we would call the "create" function.
 Note the connection to the database and reference to the movie model in the second and third lines of the repository file.
 </p>

 <p>